kostr2010/par-prog-7-sem/lab/README.md

 `D = J - K`

-in our case `D = {1, 3}`, so there is true dependency and 2nd layer can be made parallel using no more than 3 workers, while first layer can't be made parallel at all. so we will do
+in our case `D = {1, 3}`, so there is true dependency and 2nd layer can be made parallel using no more than 3 workers, while first layer can't be made parallel at all. from here, we can conclude that given program is poorly paralellizable. so we will implement the following approach: we will divide given space into columns by number of workers, and they will each calculate their own slice and then exchange values at borders between them. line by line, thus we will calculate final matrix

 - final results can be seen in file `1g-parallel.c`